christiangemesi/bachelorarbeit/README.md

 ### Installation Development Environment
 > 1. Install [XAMPP](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/8.2.4/) <br>
 > Download xampp-windows-x64-8.2.4-0-VS16-installer.exe from the above Link and run the installer.
-> - At selected Components only MySQL and phpMyAdmin are required. <br>
+> - At Selected Components only MySQL and phpMyAdmin are required. <br>
 > - The Installation folder needs to be C:\xampp <br>
 > - Language: Choose your preferred language <br>
 > - Click Next and wait for the installation to finish. <br>